 The people who call Weaverville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weaverville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Weaverville include German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Weaverville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Korean.